'Totally absurd': Americans in Czechia react to proposed bill to restrict dual citizenship

-Senator Bernie Moreno’s proposed Exclusive Citizenship Act of 2025 would require current dual citizens to renounce one of their nationalities within a year.
-Those who acquire a foreign citizenship after the law takes effect would automatically lose their U.S. citizenship.
+The bill would require current dual citizens to renounce one of their nationalities within a year, while anyone who acquires a foreign citizenship after it takes effect would automatically lose their U.S. citizenship.

 Half of respondents say they’d stay European

-Reactions were intensely emotional, with 31.6 percent of respondents saying the proposal made them feel primarily “Angry.”
+Reactions were emotional, with 31.6 percent of respondents saying the proposal made them feel primarily “Angry.”
 Notably, 50 respondents identified as current dual citizens, the group most directly affected by the potential forced choice.

 “My home country is heading in the wrong direction,” said Emily, an American living in Czechia.
 “I love my country despite not living there for almost a decade, but it’s clear it loves me less and less each year.”

-Impossible choice for dual citizens
+Impossible choice for US citizens born abroad

 “Being forced to choose is wrong,” said Chris W., a U.S. Marine Corps veteran.
 “Freedom of movement is a basic human right, and dual citizenship makes me no less a patriotic American.”